 Dealing with the incidents and effects of domestic abuse is most difficult for the victims.
-It is also difficult for those friends and relatives who know that a loved one is being abused.
-The following are ways in which you can assist in addressing the abuse:
+It is also difficult for friends and relatives who know that a loved one is being abused.
+The following are ways in which you can assist in addressing the abuse.

-- Tell her it's not her fault.
+- Tell them it's not their fault.
 You can never make someone else hurt you.

-- Tell her she doesn't deserve it.
+- Tell them that they don’t deserve the abuse.
 No one ever deserves to be hurt.

-- Tell her she's not crazy.
-A person who's been abused often feels upset, depressed, confused, and scared.
-Let her know these are normal feelings to have.
+- People who have been abused often feel upset, depressed, confused, and scared.
+Let them know these are normal feelings to have.

 - Don't try to pretend that the abuse isn't happening, or that it isn't that bad.
 Let your friend know that you take it very seriously; pretending it's no big deal doesn't make it go away.

-- Try to help your friend break out of the isolation her abuser has put her in.
-Keep in contact with her on the phone or by going out with her.
+- Try to help your friend break out of the isolation his/her abuser.
+Keep in contact with them by phone or in person.

-- Don't spread gossip--it could put her in danger.
+- Don't spread gossip--it could put them in danger.

-- Don't try to make her do anything she doesn't want to do (it won't work unless it's her decision).
+- Don't try to make them do anything they do not want to do.

-- Encourage her to build a wide support system-- go to a support group, talk to friends and family.
+- Encourage them to build a wide support system-- go to a support group, talk to friends and family.

-- Don't blame her for the abuse or her decisions; leaving an abusive relationship is hard and usually takes a long time.
+- Don't blame them for the abuse or their decisions; leaving an abusive relationship is hard and usually takes a long time.

-- See if she needs medical attention--she may not realize the extent of her injuries.
+- See if they needs medical attention--they may not realize the extent of their injuries.

-- Give her good information about abuse--you can call your local crisis line and get information about the impact of abuse on children and that drugs and alcohol do not cause domestic violence.
+- Educate them--you can call your local crisis line and get information about the impact of abuse on children and that drugs and alcohol do not cause domestic violence.

-- Tell her that domestic violence is a crime and she can call 911 for help.
+- Tell them that domestic violence is a crime and they can call 911 for help.
 If it’s not safe to stay on the phone with the operator run or go to a safe place.

-- Help her develop a safety plan for the time she stays as well as the time when she leaves.
+- Help them develop a safety plan for the time they stay as well as the time when they leave.

 - Listen.
-Let her express all her fears and other feelings.
-Even giving her good advice in a kind and respectful manner can be received as pressure and/or a reminder of everything she is not doing "right."
+Let them express all their fears and other feelings.
+Even giving good advice in a kind and respectful manner can be received as pressure.

-- Don't initially challenge or reject her feelings of shame, guilt, or embarrassment.
-Give her time.
-She needs to come to her own conclusions about her self-defeating thinking.
-If she follows what you say, then she has substituted one kind of dependence for another.
+- Don't initially challenge or reject feelings of shame, guilt, or embarrassment.
+Give them time.
+They need to come to their own conclusions about their self-defeating thinking.
+If they follow what you say, then they has substituted one kind of dependence for another.

 - Don't blame or attack the abuser.
-It will confuse her and, perhaps, move her to defend him or her.
-Up to now she may have found some internal peace by making excuses for a person who says he/she loves her yet can abuse her so badly.
+It may cause confusion.
+Up to now they may have found some internal peace by making excuses for a person who says he/she loves them yet can abuse them so badly.

 - Be patient.
-Her self-empowerment may take longer that you want.
+Their self-empowerment may take longer that you want.
 Go at the victim's pace, not yours, unless the danger is imminent.

-- Ask her about the children.
-Encourage her to talk about the effects this is having on them.
+- Ask about their children.
+Encourage them to talk about the effects this is having on them.
 Validate those concerns.
-It may help her leave in the future.
+It may help them leave in the future.

 - Don’t give up.
-Let her know you will always be there for her when she may need help or just needs someone to talk to.
+Let them know you will always be there for them when they may need help or just need someone to talk to.